 Post-Sepsis Syndrome (PSS)

-About 50% of severe sepsis survivors experience either short- or long-term cognitive and physical problems, which are collectively termed as post-sepsis syndrome, during their recovery period.
+About 50% of severe sepsis survivors experience either short- or long-term cognitive and physical problems, collectively termed as post-sepsis syndrome, during their recovery period.
 The difficulties may include physical (excessive fatigue, weaker muscle strength, bloated limbs, and chest pain), psychological (anxiety, memory loss), and mental (inability to do simple arithmetical calculations) issues.

 Recovery from Post-Sepsis Syndrome: